Saturday, May 4, 2024

 Seaholm: The Maples won 15 games this season but had a very painful overtime loss falling 49-46 to Bloomfield Hills in the district finals.
 They lose three seniors in Mary Wiltgen, Caroline Newitt, and Clara Guffey to graduation.
 Seaholm has Addy Flynn, Mary Gumbus, Taylor Hartwig, Emma Weber, Sophie Sullivan, Ella Koosis, Addy Kitzman, Jada Josifovski, and Elia Gifford coming back for Coach Chris Manchester.
 Program strength looks to be solid for Manchester.
 The Maples have a ton of proven experience coming back next season.
 They will be back.

 Groves: The Falcons were up and down winning eight games this season.
 Groves had some big wins and some tough losses along the way.
 The Falcons fell 47-35 to Royal Oak in the district semifinals.
 Groves loses Cira Racco, Talese Alexander, Cameron Little, Taryn Brown, and Neveah Cockran-McCay to graduation.
-They have Harlem Simpson, Jacey Roy, Aniyah White, Rose Strada, Sophie Schwanik, and Micah Smith coming back for Coach Alison Hidey.
+They have Harlem Simpson, Jacey Roy, Aniyah White, Rose Strada, Sophie Schwanik, and Micah Smith coming back.
+They will have a new coach next season as Coach Alison Hidey has stepped down.
 Program strength will be very interesting to watch.
 The Falcons will be a team to watch this offseason.

 North Farmington: The Raiders had a very interesting season which had a 7-0 start but went 5-12 down the stretch winning 12 games.
 North Farmington fell 66-7 to West Bloomfield in the district semifinals.
 They lose nine seniors including Hannah Hart, Asiyah Jihad, Addison Armstrong, Madison Clark, and Anaiyah Billups to graduation.
 The Raiders have Jade Spears, Quyaamah Jihad, Shylah Tarin, and Shalaya Rogers coming back for Coach Michael Allin.
 Program strength is a huge concern for North Farmington.
 They will be a team to watch this offseason.